julia-fangman/cintel-04-local/README.md

 git config user.email
 Python Project Virtual Environment

 Run the following commands in the terminal to set up a project virtual environment and install the necessary packages.
 Run them from the root project folder (e.g. pyshiny-penguins-dashboard-express).
-Use PowerShell on Windows or the terminal on macOS and Linux.
+Use terminal on macOS and Linux.